ibm-cloud-docs/databases-for-enterprisedb/howto-logical-replication.md

 {:tip: .tip}

-# Databases for PostgreSQL as a Logical Replication Destination
+# Databases for {{site.data.keyword.databases-for-enterprisedb}} as a Logical Replication Destination
 {: #logical-replication}

 {{site.data.keyword.databases-for-enterprisedb_full}} supports [logical replication](https://www.postgresql.org/docs/current/logical-replication.html) from an external PostgreSQL instance to your deployment.
 You can set up your external PostgreSQL as a publisher, your {{site.data.keyword.databases-for-enterprisedb}} deployment as a subscriber, and replicate your data across from an external database into your deployment.